Get in touch: chris@to-do-in-paris.com

 Tips and hints about transport in Paris :

-1. Purchase a Paris Visite pass: This travel pass offers unlimited travel on the bus, metro, tramway, and RER networks within Paris and is available for various durations.
+1. Purchase a Paris Visite pass: this travel pass offers unlimited travel on the bus, metro, tramway, and RER networks within Paris and is available for various durations.

 2. Download Citymapper app: this is the best app to plan your intinerary from point A to point B in Paris.
 All Parisians use it.